gauthamhemanth/MemoryGame/README.md

 # Description:
 A quick way to check if the player has a photographic memory.
-8 pairs of cards positioned in a random order and flipped face down. player has to identify the pair in a sequence order.
-Every combination is a move, every move can change your rating
+8 pairs of cards positioned in a random order and flipped face down. player has to identify the matching pair in a sequence order.
+Every combination is a move, every move can change your rating.
+End goal is to identify all matching pairs

 # File List: